 Develop the habit of exercising three times a week and adopt one healthy change in their diet.

 When you have an MVO, go back to your Who-What-Why statement from Step 1 and incorporate the MVO in your pilot course idea.

 Thus, our fitness trainer’s pilot idea is now:

-My pilot course will teach postpartum women to develop the habit of exercising three times a week and adopt one healthy change in their diet so that they can look great and more confident.
+My pilot course will teach postpartum women to develop the habit of exercising three times a week, and adopt one healthy change in their diet so that they can look great and feel more confident.

 Now you’re ready for the next step.

 After all the research, you now know two crucial things about your students: their current “location” (problems or desires) and their target “destination” (Minimum Viable Outcome).

 Now your task is to map out the route to get from where they are now to where they want to be.
 You will do that by thinking through the dependencies of what it really takes for them to develop the level of ability.